AnyChart/docs.anychart.com/Resource_Chart/Visual_Appearance.md

 ## Appearance settings from Data

 Most of the settings described above can be defined through the data.
-The following sample demonstrates how to
+The following sample demonstrates how to adjust the visual appearance for some elements of a Resource Chart using the dataset.

 ```
 {